tkelman/CpuId.jl/README.md

      `hvvendor()` may be invoked to get the, well, hypervisor vendor.
  - `simdbits()` and `simdbytes()` return the size of the largest SIMD register available on the executing CPU.
- - `cpuinfo()` generates the summary shown above (markdown string).

 ## Limitations

-The behaviour on non-Intel CPUs is unknown; a crash of Julia is likely.
+The behaviour on non-Intel CPUs is currently unknown; though technically a crash of Julia should be expected, theoretically, a rather large list of CPUs support the `cpuid` instruction.
+Tip: Just try it and report back.

 There are plenty of different CPUs, and in particular the `cpuid` instruction has numerous corner cases, which this package does not address, yet.
 In systems